Local government ordinary elections are held on the third Saturday in October every two years.

 The Town of Mosman Park is represented by seven Councillors.
 Half are elected every two years to serve a term of four years.
-In October 2021 the Town will hold elections for four Councillor positions – including the Mayor.
+In October 2023, the Town will hold elections for three Councillor positions.

 Interested in representing the community in the Town of Mosman Park as a councillor?